 Medical negligence - brain injuries can occur due to medical negligence, whether through deprivation of oxygen, improper management of symptoms, or incorrect administration of treatment or therapies.

-Workplace accident - a brain injury can be suffered due to exposure to chemicals or hazardous gases.
+Chemical exposure accident - injury can be suffered due to exposure to chemicals or hazardous gases.